 - Restriction from some or all University facilities programs and services.

 - Reassignment, suspension, loss of employment (separation) or loss of staff/faculty privileges.

 Parental Notification: Students may be required to notify their parents/guardians of behavioral issues, disciplinary findings, and/or the nature of behavior contracts.

 Deferred Suspension: In certain situations, a suspension may be delayed allowing a student to finish an academic semester and then serve out their suspension.
 During this period of time there will be a zero-tolerance policy in place.
 Further violations of FPU’s values and behavioral standards or missed deadlines for restorative plans while on a deferred suspension will result in an immediate suspension or expulsion from the university.

-Interim Suspension: In exceptional circumstances, the Title IX Coordinator, Judicial Officer/Executive Director of Human Resources, in consultation with the Vice President of Student Life or appropriate President’s Cabinet Member, may suspend a student/employee or take other disciplinary action pending adjudication, especially in matters related to the safety or well-being of the community.
+Interim Suspension: In exceptional circumstances, the Title IX Coordinator, Judicial Officer/Executive Director of Human Resources, in consultation with the Vice President of Campus Life or appropriate President’s Cabinet Member, may suspend a student/employee or take other disciplinary action pending adjudication, especially in matters related to the safety or well-being of the community.